Wednesday 21 April 2010

 "There are shades of fuckin' grey."
 So declares grizzled detective Eddie Argo (Skarsgård) in Waz, and he is right.

-Seven-style psycho noir, or as just more dilemma-based torture porn à la Saw (whose title it knowingly inverts), in the end this moody feature debut from British director Tom Shankland stakes out several new shades of dark - and then uses them as the dramatic testing ground for a genre-busting love story, as well as for a Darwinist theory (concerning the non-existence of altruism) so horrific in its implications that it drove its real-life discoverer George Price to suicide when he was unable to disprove its truth.
+For while it might be lazily dismissed as yet another piece of Seven-style psycho noir, or as just more dilemma-based torture porn à la Saw (whose title it knowingly inverts), in the end this moody feature debut from British director Tom Shankland stakes out several new shades of dark - and then uses them as the dramatic testing ground for a genre-busting love story, as well as for a Darwinist theory (concerning the non-existence of altruism) so horrific in its implications that it drove its real-life discoverer George Price to suicide when he was unable to disprove its truth.

 When the corpses of a gangbanger and his pregnant girlfriend surface - he brutally mutilated, she electrocuted - few bat an eyelid.
 After all, on the mean streets of this neglected New York port borough it is strictly survival of the fittest, and the hardened local police regard the death of just another vicious dealer or crack whore merely as cause to celebrate.
 Still, it remains a mystery why 'WAZ' was carved into the girl's belly after her death - and when a second pair of bodies is found, one of them marked with the same cryptic letters, the hunt for a serial killer begins.